-3. Place spaghetti squash in on a baking dish for 45-60 mins or until it has softened and you can remove the “spaghetti” with a fork.
+3. Place spaghetti squash on a baking dish and cook for 45-60 mins or until it has softened and you can remove the “spaghetti” with a fork.

 4. Once finished, remove the spaghetti squash from the oven and allow to cool.

-6. Remove the spaghetti squash with a fork and place in pan with Bok Choi and red pepper.
+6. Remove the spaghetti squash with a fork and place in pan with bok choi and snow peas.

 8. Blend until evenly mixed.
-Add sauce to the pan with the spaghetti squash, red pepper, and Bok Choi and mix to distribute evenly.
+Add sauce to the pan with the spaghetti squash, snow peas, and bok choi and mix to distribute evenly.

-9. Place a serving of Thai-inspired peanut spaghetti squash on a plate.
+9. Place a serving of Thai-inspired peanut spaghetti squash on a plate (~ half the pan).

 10. Cut green onions and add to top the plate.
-Add crushed red pepper to dish.
+Add crushed red pepper flakes to taste.